 It’s important to note that insurance claims or settlements aren’t always paid quickly.
 This is why it’s important to keep cash on hand at all times to purchase materials or hire any contractors before your insurance pays, that is unless you want to max out your credit cards.
 Experts suggest building an emergency savings funds that is equal to six months’ pay to handle any unexpected costs life may throw your way.

 8. Stay Positive

 Recovering from a major financial disaster, such as property loss, can be one of the toughest challenges in life.
-If you ever find yourself in such an unfortunate situation, keep your head up and stay positive.
 With proper planning, proper insurance coverage, persistence, and patience, you’ll be able to rebuild your home and be back on your feet in no time.

 Make sure you’re covered before the next hurricane hits.
 Contact Freeway Insurance to get a quote for affordable homeowners insurance and ask about added protection against hurricanes and other weather damage.
 Request a free homeowners insurance quote online or over the phone at 800-777-5620.